 The process for the artwork involves using a number of charged, invisible particles which create a field of flowing lines.
 Graphical motifs are then generated to animate along these lines, creating an ever-changing design of streaming geometry.

-Lips, Foamcore Sculpture, Projection by Laszlo Kiss
+Lips, Foamcore Sculpture and Projection by Laszlo Kiss

 Speech is the fundamental and powerful tool for making change.
 Consciously monitored spoken words can change people’s attitude towards us, how our society functions or even how we perceive our own selves.